Dementia Changes Relationships – It Doesn’t End Them.

-We have also had similar experiences with our Fit Minds Interact programming.
+We have seen this with our Fit Minds programming.
 Family members have reported being able to reconnect with their loved ones.
-Professional caregivers have seen a reduction in difficult behaviour.
+Professional caregivers have seen a reduction in challenging behaviour.

-Choosing activities that are meaningful to the individual based on past interests and capabilities will reduce agitation.
-Caregivers are not as stressed and will maintain more engagement with the outside world.
+Choosing activities that are meaningful to the individual based on past interests and capabilities reduces agitation.
+Family caregivers are not as stressed and will maintain more engagement with the outside world.
 This is good for everyone.

-I believe that each person in unique, with a unique personality and perspective that impacts their lives with dementia.
-That is why at Fit Minds we create personalized programming.
+At Fit Minds we believe that each person in unique, with a unique personality and perspective that impacts their lives with dementia.
+That is why we create personalized programming.

 Now, I don’t want to sound like I’m on a soapbox – but I believe passionately in this approach.
 Frankly, it’s a soapbox I’m happy to stand on.